lmammino/streams-workshop/01-buffer-vs-stream/README.md

 `createReadStream` and `createWriteStream` are then used to create two stream instances `srcStream` and `destStream`.
 These objects are respectively instances of a `ReadableStream` (input) and a `WritableStream` (output) and we will talk more in detail about these in the next chapters.
 For now, the only important detail to understand is that streams are not *eager*, they don't read all the data in one go.
 The data is read in *chunks*, small portions of data.
 You can immediately use a chunk as soon as it is available through the `data` event.
 In our case, when a new chunk of data is available in the source stream we immediately write it to the destination stream.
 This way we never have to keep all the file content in memory.

-This implementation here is not perfect, there are some rough edge cases that we will discover later while discussing Writable streams in mode detail, but for now this is good enough to understand the basic principles of stream processing in Node.js!
+This implementation here is not perfect, there are some rough edge cases that we will discover later while discussing Writable streams in more detail, but for now this is good enough to understand the basic principles of stream processing in Node.js!

 > **🎭 PLAY**
 > Try to copy our `big-file.txt` using this new streaming implementation!